the-full-stack/fsdl-text-recognizer/README.md

 ## Tasks

 - End-to-end on just MLP
-    - [ ] Set up CI that runs tests and evaluation
     - [x] Make a Flask JSON API (input is image URL)
     - [x] Modify Emnist dataset class to store mapping separately, in text_recognizer/datasets
     - [x] Get web server to run in a Docker container